RDorville/EP1000/09_3DPrinting.md

 ### What can be 3D Printed

-* Almost anything or an object that you can imaging:- If you can draw it or model it, you can most surely 3D print it (so that's why we learnt Fusion 360!).- Also, items that are not normally created using using [subtractive manufacturing](https://en.wikipedia.org/wiki/Machining), can be 3D printed (more about this later)
+* Almost anything or an object that you can imaging:
+    * If you can draw it or model it, you can most surely 3D print it (so that's why we learnt Fusion 360!).
+    * Also, items that are not normally created using using [subtractive manufacturing](https://en.wikipedia.org/wiki/Machining), can be 3D printed (more about this later)

 ![3D Printed Objects](images/0901_3dprintedobjects.png)